KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Styling-Article.md

     )
 }

-While native iOS keyboards provide no way to customize the look & feel of the keyboard, KeyboardKit keyboards can be to great extent.

-Most KeyboardKit views have a corresponding ``SwiftUICore/View`` modifier that lets you apply a custom style.
-You can also use a ``KeyboardStyleService`` to style more complex views, like the ``KeyboardView``.
+KeyboardKit's various views can be customized to great extent.
+Most have a corresponding view modifier that lets you apply a custom style or style builder.
+You can also use a ``KeyboardStyleService`` for more complex styling.

 👑 [KeyboardKit Pro][Pro] unlocks a theme engine and many pre-defined themes.
 Information about Pro features can be found further down.